 - Student Grants

-The New York Academy of Medicine, in collaboration with the Accreditation Council for Graduate Medical Education (ACGME), is pleased to announce the call for applications for the 2019-2021 Jeremiah A. Barondess Fellowship in the Clinical Transaction: Reinvigorating the patient-physican relationship.
+The New York Academy of Medicine, in collaboration with the Accreditation Council for Graduate Medical Education (ACGME), is pleased to announce the call for applications for the 2020-22 Jeremiah A. Barondess Fellowship in the Clinical Transaction: Reinvigorating the patient-physican relationship.
 The overall goal is to enhance the ability of young physicians to conduct the essential elements of the clinical transaction, such as taking the patient’s history, conducting the physical examination, and the application of clinical reasoning, capabilities required for effective clinical care.
-The program invites junior faculty in internal medicine with a university appointment to develop innovative programs that enhance these fundamental elements of clinical care through educational innovation.
+The program invites early-career (junior) faculty in internal medicine with a university appointment to develop innovative programs that enhance these fundamental elements of clinical care through educational innovation.

 The clinical transaction consists of three core skills that impact the patient-physician relationship: obtaining a comprehensive and accurate clinical history; performing a thorough and accurate physical examination; and engaging in a rigorous process of clinical reasoning from the data acquired through these techniques.
 During recent decades, there has been an erosion of the transmission to medical students and graduate trainees of these critically important skills.
-There now commonly are deficits in the ability of trainees to communicate with patients, conduct the physical examination, and apply clinical reasoning.
-Importantly, this has occurred in the face of major changes in the complexity of clinical practice, driven by the aging of the population and an increased burden of chronic diseases.
+There commonly are deficits in the ability of trainees' ability to communicate with patients, conduct the physical examination, and apply clinical reasoning.
+Importantly, this has occurred in the face of major changes in clinical practice, driven by the aging of the population and an increased burden of chronic diseases.
 The complexity of patients requires well-developed clinical skills, substantial clinical sophistication, and appropriate use of technology.
 There is a need to energize medical education and post-graduate training in these basic clinical skills.
 While the importance of the clinical transaction has long been recognized in medical education, there remains a need to innovate and strengthen teaching of these critically important capacities.

 Jeremiah A. Barondess Fellowship